Case Study

 Riders experience stress, delays, and uncertainty, making public transit feel unreliable.

-How to make Bart experience more intuitive?
+How to make BART more intuitive?

 To address these issues, I designed a wayfinding system that enhances clarity, confirmation, & consistency.